harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/node/node-memory-hog.md

 ### Memory consumption mebibytes

 It specifies the amount of memory available.
 Tune it by using the `MEMORY_CONSUMPTION_MEBIBYTES` environment variable.
 It is mutually exclusive with the `MEMORY_CONSUMPTION_PERCENTAGE` environment variable.
-If `MEMORY_CONSUMPTION_PERCENTAGE` environment variable is set, then it uses this value for the stress.
+If `MEMORY_CONSUMPTION_PERCENTAGE` environment variable is set, the fault uses this value for the stress.

 Use the following example to tune it: